Ear Wax Microsuction Service

 How is it different to irrigation/syringing?

-Microsuction suctions dry wax out of the ear, a little bit like a vacuum cleaner, without the use of water.
-Irrigation and syringing involve pumping water into the ear and then letting the water drain out, removing bits of wax with it.
+Microsuction removes dry wax from the ear a little bit like a vacuum cleaner, without the use of water.
+This is unlike irrigation and syringing, which involve pumping water into the ear and then letting the water drain out, removing bits of wax with it.
 For irrigation to work effectively, the wax has to be very soft and loose and so you must use ear drops before irrigation.
-Microsuction can be used on the original hard wax, so no ear drops are required.
+Microsuction, however, can be used on the untreated hard wax, so no ear drops are required.

 Microsuction is performed using special microscope glasses so the removal is very precise; the clinician can see exactly where they are in the ear and what they are removing at all times.
 Irrigation/syringing, on the other hand, is carried out blindly.